async-library/react-async/README.md

 - `initialValue` Provide initial data or error for server-side rendering.
 - `onResolve` Callback invoked when Promise resolves.
 - `onReject` Callback invoked when Promise rejects.
+- `onCancel` Callback invoked when a Promise is cancelled.
 - `reducer` State reducer to control internal state updates.
 - `dispatcher` Action dispatcher to control internal action dispatching.
 - `debugLabel` Unique label used in DevTools.